ASR01/amazon_reviews/readme.md

 ## Preparation of the data.

-This text is included in torchtext an has 3.000.000 comments to amazon products.We can see that the data has the following structure.
+This text is included in torchtext an has 3.000.000 comments to amazon products.
+We can see that the data has the following structure.

 - Stars
 - Title
 - MainBody

-So the first thing to do is to slice the data in tranches to be able to process the information (I do not have a data center with nice computer power at home)
+So the first thing to do is to slice the data in tranches to be able to process the information (I do not have a data center with nice computer power at home).

-So with this data it is necessaryto slice it.
+So with this data it is necessary to slice it.

  ### **a_prepare_data.py**

-This file justgenerates the .csv in order to load them afterwards.
+This file just generates the .csv in a sizable manner in order to load them afterwards.

 ### **b_data_prep.py**

 Here is to find the preparation of the data after has been sliced accordingly.

-The tokenicer is defined, in this case spacey.
+The tokenizer is defined, in this case spacey.

 `nlp = spacy.load("en_core_web_sm")`

-The vectorizer I am using is Fasttext the simp,le verison, with 300 dimensions.
-After defininf it, I am changing the vector associated with padded values en the asociated with none to -1 and 0 respectively.
+The vectorizer I am using is Fasttext the simple verison, with 300 dimensions.
+After defining it, I am changing the vector associated with padded values and the asociated with not founded word -1 and 0 respectively.

 `ft_vec = FastText("simple")`